Another article in the OBT series. The next stop on our roving retirement took us to Nagoya Japan, primarily to see real Sumo wrestling.

 The Toyota Commemorative Museum traces the history and developments of the company.
 Toyoda, with a “d”, was founded as a manufacturer of automatic looms for the textile industry in 1907 by Sakichi Toyoda.
 The Toyota car company was started by his son, Kiichiro, after a tour of the US in 1921.
 While abroad, he saw the burgeoning auto industry as an opportunity back home.
 Toyota, with a “t”, was named via a local contest when it was decided it needed to be distinguished from the textile concern.
 Even today, the textile equipment manufacturing company continues growing, alongside 30+ other companies either tracing back roots to the founder or acquired along the way.

-Half of the museum is dedicated to textiles and the other half is automotive and more.
 What makes this museum great is the many working machines they have on display.
 All of these well-oiled, up to 60 years old, machines work like well-oiled machines.
 Dozens of docents were around, demonstrating or running the relics.

 A docent shows how loose cotton can be made into strong thread